Rippling/OpenAPIDocs/docs/Getting-Started/h-Webhooks.md

 # Webhooks

-Rippling Partner Applications have the option to provide a webhook URL for their application to receive event triggered notifications.
+Rippling Partner Applications have the option to provide a Webhook URL for their application to receive event triggered notifications.

 > **Currently, Rippling only supports webhooks in the production environment.**

-Rippling will make a POST to the Webhook URL that the partner has provided in their Development Package.
+Rippling will make a POST to the Webhook URL that the partner has provided in their [development package](https://rippling.stoplight.io/docs/rippling-api/docs/Getting-Started/c-Partners.md#submit-your-development-package).

 The POST will include the following form-encoded parameters.